Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-According to the general quantum postulates given in Sec.~\ref{qsr} for the identification of states and observables with vectors and operators, different gauges constitute different associations between operators and observables.
-A two-level model unitary operator cannot preserve these associations in general (Fig.~\ref{2lt}).
-The misidentification of ${\cal T}_{10}$ as a gauge transformation and of $h_1^2(0)$ as a Coulomb-gauge model, as in Refs.~\cite{stefano_resolution_2019,settineri_gauge_2019,taylor_resolution_2020}, will therefore produce incorrect results when dealing with observables represented by functions of ${\bf p}$.
-This demonstrates the practical implications of misidentifying two-level model rotations as gauge transformations.
+According to the general quantum postulates given in Sec.~\ref{qsr} for the identification of states and observables with vectors and operators, different gauges constitute different such associations within the starting theory (pre-truncation).
+If we assume that in gauges $\alpha$ and $\alpha'$ the observable ${\cal O}$ is represented by operators $o_\alpha$ and $o_{\alpha'}$, and if we assume that after truncation ${\cal O}$ is represented by $M_P(o_\alpha)$ and $M_P(o_{\alpha'})$, then these truncated representations of ${\cal O}$ are not connected by a unitary operator in general (Fig.~\ref{2lt}).